 - Do we use encryption technology?

-- How do we share and use the information we gather?
+- How do we share and use the information we collect and capture?

 - How do you opt out of data sharing & email marketing?